I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 The next verse talks about nakedness, and availability of a feeling that doesn’t accompany shame1.

-As I am questioning these two verses of script, and processing how they apply to me I’ve recorded some of my story here in this post.
+As I am questioning these two verses of script, and processing how they apply to me, I’ve recorded some of my story in the following article.

 Continuing in Genesis the next verse states: